hyperledger/fabric-samples/fabtoken/README.md

 * [FabToken tutorial](https://fabric-sdk-node.github.io/master/tutorial-fabtoken.html)

 ## Run the sample
 You can find the `fabtoken.js` sample application in the `javascript` directory.
-We will use this application to create and transfer tokens on a network created using the `basic-network` sample.
-First, we need to some initial setup.
+You will use this application to create and transfer tokens on a network created using the `basic-network` sample.
+First, you need to have an initial setup.

 ### Setup
-We will need to download the application dependencies.
-You will need to have version 8.9.x of Node.js installed.
+You will need to install version 8.9.x of Node.js and download the application dependencies.
 * Change to `javascript` directory: `cd javascript`
 * Run the following command to install the required packages: `npm install`

-Now we can start the network:
+Now you can start the network:
 * Navigate back to the main `FabToken` directory: `cd ..`
 * Start fabric network: `./startFabric.sh`